confluentinc/ksqldb-recipes/docs/real-time-analytics/dynamic_pricing/index.md

 ---
 seo:
   title: Build a Dynamic Pricing Strategy
-  description: This recipe demonstrates how to use ksqlDB to set dynamic pricing in an online marketplace.
+  description: This ksqlDB recipe demonstrates how to use ksqlDB to set dynamic pricing in an online marketplace.
 ---

-# Build a Dynamic Pricing Strategy
+# Build a dynamic pricing strategy

 As consumers increasingly transact digitally and online comparison shopping has become common practice, implementing a dynamic pricing strategy is essential to stay competitive.
 This recipe helps you keep track of pricing trends and statistics, such as lowest, median, and average prices over a given timeframe, so both buyers and sellers can make dynamic offers based on historical sales activity.